Tu Youyou: Early life

 She attended Xiaoshi Middle School for junior high school and the first year of high school, before transferring to Ningbo Middle School in 1948.
 A tuberculosis infection interrupted her high-school education, but inspired her to go into medical research.

-From 1951 to 1955, she attended Peking University Medical School / Beijing Medical College.
+From 1951 to 1955, she attended Beijing Medical College (now Peking University Health Science Center).
+(Note: Peking University Medical School (北京大学医学院) became the independent Beijing Medical College (北京医学院) in 1952.
+Tu Youyou attended it between 1951 and 1955.
+Later in 1985 it was renamed Beijing Medical University (北京医科大学), and was returned to Peking University as Peking University Health Science Center (北京大学医学部) since 2005.)
 In 1955, Youyou Tu graduated from Beijing Medical University School of Pharmacy and continued her research on Chinese herbal medicine in the China Academy of Chinese Medical Sciences.
 Tu studied at the Department of Pharmaceutical Sciences, and graduated in 1955.
 Later Tu was trained for two and a half years in traditional Chinese medicine.

 After graduation, Tu worked at the Academy of Traditional Chinese Medicine (now the China Academy of Traditional Chinese Medical Sciences) in Beijing.

 Research career

 Tu carried on her work in the 1960s and 70s, including during China's Cultural Revolution.